About us

 RAF Wyton Area Voluntary Band can provide a Concert Band, Military Marching Band, Big Band (Swing), Clarinet Group, Brass Quintet and a Fanfare Team.

-Our home is at RAF Wyton, where we enjoy the full and enthusiastic support of the Station Commander, Wing Commander K C Slack MBE MRES MA RAF and his team.
+Our home is at RAF Wyton, where we enjoy the full and enthusiastic support of the Station Commander, Wing Commander John Grenville RAF and his team.